visibl-ai/runpod-serverless-template/README.md

-# RunPod Serverless AI Endpoint Template
+# RunPod Serverless Template Package

-This template provides a starting point for creating AI model serverless endpoints on RunPod.io.
+This package provides a template for creating AI model serverless endpoints on RunPod.io.
+It can be used as a standalone template or imported into other projects as a dependency.

+## Features

+- **Base Classes**: Provides base classes for models and handlers that you can extend
+- **Result Delivery**: Supports synchronous responses, callbacks, and GCS signed URL uploads
+- **Error Handling**: Built-in error handling and reporting
+- **Example Code**: Includes example implementations to get started quickly

 ## Project Structure